mfaizsyahmi/WindowNotifyOverlay_AHK2/README.md

 See [Classes.md](Classes.md) for documentation on classes in WindowNotifyOverlay.ahk.

 ## Changelog
+#### 2024-06-01 [v1.1.0]
+- Added ability to create WindowNotifyOverlay as a standalone Gui with no parent.
+- Better handling of TransColor setting.
+- Modified Popup `OnEvent()` handling to allow for multiple callbacks to be assigned to the same event name, in line with how it's done in vanilla AHKV2.
+- Added convenience properties to get/set popup titles/content/side sub-elements.
+- Fixed Popup static defaults not being applied to instances.
+- Fixed major bug with colliding popup IDs... hopefully ??

 #### 2024-05-31 [v1.0.0]
 - Initial release

 ## License
 See [LICENSE.txt](LICENSE.txt) for full text.

+[demo video]: media/demo.webm
+[demo icons]: media/demo_icons.png
+[demo positions]: media/demo_positions.png
+[demo themes]: media/demo_themes.png